Neuroprosthetics-Lab/nejm-brain-to-text/README.md

 - `t15_copyTask.pkl`: This file contains the online Copy Task results required for generating Figure 2.
 - `t15_personalUse.pkl`: This file contains the Conversation Mode data required for generating Figure 4.
 - `t15_copyTask_neuralData.zip`: This dataset contains the neural data for the Copy Task.
-    - There are more than 11,300 sentences from 45 sessions spanning 20 months.
+    - There are 10,948 sentences from 45 sessions spanning 20 months.
 Each trial of data includes:
         - The session date, block number, and trial number
         - 512 neural features (2 features [-4.5 RMS threshold crossings and spike band power] per electrode, 256 electrodes), binned at 20 ms resolution.
 The data were recorded from the speech motor cortex via four high-density microelectrode arrays (64 electrodes each).
 The 512 features are ordered as follows in all data files:
             - 0-64: ventral 6v threshold crossings